jtconnor/jtconnor.github.io/_posts/2017-10-08-lunch-stews.md

 title:  "Lunch Stews"
 categories: food
 ---
-I like bringing my lunch to work to eat healthier and be thriftier, but I don't like making my lunch in the morning because I feel rushed for time.
+I like bringing my lunch to work to eat healthy and be thrifty, but I don't like making my lunch in the morning because I feel rushed for time.

 The last couple weeks I've tried making a stew on the weekend and eating it for